Palmer Station Timeline

 Winter 2007

-Manager: Eric Pohlman; population 17-31 (list and photo)
+Manager: Eric Pohlman; population 16 (list and photos)

 Amsler Island named after long-time researchers Maggie and Chuck (October)

 The 1.3-mile long strip of island lies between Arthur Harbor and Loudwater Cove...until recently this was a peninsula until the receding glacier exposed open water connecting the harbor and the cove.
 It includes Norsel Point as well as the site of BAS Base and Old Palmer.Chuck Amsler, a marine algal ecophysiologist and chemical ecologist, is an expert on Antarctic macroalgae (seaweeds).
 He's made 11 trips to the ice, seven of them (the first in 1985-96) to Palmer Station.
 Wife Maggie is an invertebrate zoologist, she's made 16 ventures to Palmer Station, the first in 1979-80.
 The two of them have completed more than 500 Antarctic research dives; their most recent trip to Palmer concluded in June 2008.
-Their photo at left came from this University of Alabama-Birmingham (UAB) press release; here is a map.
+Their photo at left came from the original version of this University of Alabama-Birmingham (UAB) press release; here is a map.

 MS Explorer sinks (23 November)

 The 250-foot ship hit an unidentified underwater object at about 2345 local time (GMT-3) on 22 November, at 62°S- 57°W, and quickly started filling with water from a reported 4x10 inch gash in the hull.
 By 0430 the 91 passengers, 9 guides and 54 crew had been evacuated to lifeboats.
 They were picked up by the Norwegian cruise ship MS Nodnorge and transported to KGI, while the Explorer sank around 1530 in 1300m of water.The ice-strengthened vessel, originally built in 1969 as the Lindblad Explorer, was the first ship specifically constructed to bring tourists to Antarctic waters.
 As such it made many visits to Palmer Station beginning in the early 1970s.
 For more details on the incident, here are 3 reports presented at the June 2008 Antarctic Treaty meeting (ATCM) in Kiev: an official investigation by Liberia (the flag state of the vessel); a report on Chilean involvement in the search and rescue; and a Chilean report on the environmental impacts and response.
 (Photo from Reinhard Jahn, Creative Commons license).
+While not noted in the above reports, I understand that a major factor in the sinking was that there were no check valves in the toilet waste system, allowing water to flow from flooded to other sealed compartments.
+The toilet overflows were reported by passengers.

 Winter 2008